What chance of success should I expect?

 1) Time Since Vasectomy

-With every passing year since vasectomy, the risk of back pressure damage to the epididymis tube, its rupture and blockage (Blow-out) goes up.
+With every passing year since vasectomy, the risk of back pressure damage to the long slender epididymis tube, its rupture and blockage (Blow-out) goes up.
+See below for full explanation and remedy for Blow-out.
 So don't be thinking for too long before deciding to go for reversal.
 The quality of sperm may also go down with passing years after vasectomy.

 The patency rate and pregnancy rates related to time since vasectomy as per established literature